Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 The Balance Sheet

 The financial strength of the company is another very important factor to consider.
 You’ll want to look at the company’s most recent balance sheet where it lays out all of its assets and liabilities.
 For every company I look at, I do a quick calculation, starting with the cash the company has stashed away in its bank account, adding in any short term, liquid investments it might have (often reported as “marketable securities”) and then subtracting out the money it owes to its long-term creditors.
 Conceptually, what I’m trying to figure out is the amount of money the company owes that is not part of the day to day operation of the business.
 Bank loans, bonds, pension liabilities and notes payable are the main sources of debt I’ll factor into my calculations.
-I won’t include the current liabilities (money owing in the next 3 months) that are part of general working capital like accounts payable or accrued liabilities, but I will include the current portion of longer-term liabilities like bank loans and notes payable.
+I won’t include the current liabilities (money owing in the next 3 months) that are part of general working capital, things like accounts payable or accrued liabilities, but I will include the current portion of longer-term liabilities like bank loans and notes payable.
 Deferred income can be another large entry in the liabilities section for some companies and I’ll include this in my debt calculations as well.
 Many companies lease their equipment and buildings from third parties.
 I’ll ignore the money owed to financial leasing companies, provided that amount is roughly balanced by a corresponding financial leasing asset entry (sometimes called right of use assets).
 I’ll also ignore deferred income tax liabilities.

 Once I’ve finished my debt calculations, I’ll be left with a number that tells me the net cash or debt the company owns or owes.
 Cash is good and debt is bad.